CCIT Regulatory Expectations: USP <1207> & EU GMP Annex 1

 Build a Compliant CCIT Strategy with LIGHTHOUSE

 Regulatory compliance in CCIT requires more than selecting a test method.
 It requires a structured, lifecycle-based strategy that links packaging performance, manufacturing processes, and product risk.
+Our holistic, science-based approach to container closure integrity outlines how these elements fit together.

 Modern regulatory frameworks—including FDA guidance, USP <1207>, and EU GMP Annex 1—consistently emphasize the importance of scientifically justified, data-driven CCIT programs.